marta-krzyk-dev/SpitGame/README.md

 - [ ] Merge method GetInputWithAllowedAnswers into GetInput
 - [ ] Use ConvertCardToNumericValue in Player
 - [ ] Uniform print cards methods (remove some if possible)
+- [ ] Show number of cards in piles

 TESTS:
 - [x] Create player with 15+ character name, check score table